These easy to make DIY Tissue Paper Pom Poms are the perfect decoration for any party: weddings, birthdays, bridal showers, and more!

 Recently, I made these colorful DIY Tissue Paper Pom Poms to decorate for my birthday.

-These DIY Tissue Paper Pom Poms were an integral part of my pink and gold birthday party theme, and I absolutely LOVE how they turned out!
-They added so much color and texture to the wall.
+These Tissue Pom Poms were an integral part of my pink and gold birthday party theme, and I absolutely LOVE how they turned out.

 I used the poms to surround a piece of pink and gray marble paper for an easy dessert table backdrop.
 It looked so pretty and took very little effort.